This page brings together cases where the tribunal has specifically considered whether the claimant’s stammer is a ‘disability’.

 In an early decision, in 2000, a tribunal held that the claimant’s stammer (largely concealed) was not a disability.
 In view of this decision, statutory guidance was changed to make clear that hidden effects of a stammer can be relevant.

-In all subsequent cases I know of, the tribunal has held that the claimant’s stammer was a ‘disability’.
+In all subsequent cases I know of, the tribunal has held that the claimant’s stammer was a ‘disability’ (apart from one where it was not accepted he had a stammer at all).
 However, it will always depend on the facts of the case, and the evidence.

 Often, the employer concedes that the stammer is a disability, so there is no dispute.
 See generally Cases on stammering.